Find Grad Schools

 134 Yearly Graduations

 The 12th most popular school in the country for mental health services majors who are seeking their master's degree is Florida Atlantic University.
 Each year, around 30,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $2,522 per year, while in-state graduate students, on average, pay $5,467 per year.
-For the 2020-2021 academic year, 134 master's degrees were handed out to mental health services majors at FAU.
-About 87% of this group were women, and 59% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 134 people received their master's degree in mental health services from FAU.
+About 86% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 #13